-Many refer to Newmarket as the central hub of British horseracing due to its housing of the largest group of training yards in the country.
+Many refer to Newmarket as the central hub of British horseracing.
+That’s because of its housing of the largest group of training yards in the country.

-As well as these training yards the racecourse is home to some key national organisations, including that of Tattersalls, the main auctioneer in British racing, the National Horseracing Museum and the National Stud.
+As well as these training yards the racecourse is home to some key national organisations; These include that of Tattersalls, the main auctioneer in British racing, the National Horseracing Museum and the National Stud.

-Racing out of Newmarket has occurred since at least 1622 in the reign of James I of England, with the first recorded meet being a £100 wager between horses owned by Lord Salisbury and the Marquess of Buckingham.
+Racing out of Newmarket has occurred since at least 1622 in the reign of James I of England.
+The first recorded meeting being a £100 wager between horses owned by Lord Salisbury and the Marquess of Buckingham.

-The Stuart monarchs were particularly proud of Newmarket Racecourse and in the year 1671 King Charles II became the first, and only reigning monarch to ride a winning horse in a meet.
+The Stuart monarchs were particularly proud of Newmarket Racecourse; In the year 1671 King Charles II became the first, and only reigning monarch to ride a winning horse in a meet.

 An early staple of the Racecourse was the Newmarket Town Plate, which was first run in October of 1666.
 Whilst it is not the oldest English horse race still in existence, it holds merit for being the first organised race that ran under an officially regulated rule set.